 About CanRisk

-The CanRisk tool is a web interface to BOADICEA, the Breast and Ovarian Analysis of Disease Incidence and Carrier Estimation Algorithm, risk prediction model used to calculate future breast and ovarian cancer risks in women.
-This is the first comprehensive model that allows for reliable breast and ovarian cancer risk prediction in unaffected women on the basis of mutation screening information for rare (high risk and moderate risk) breast and ovarian cancer genetic susceptibility variants, common cancer genetic susceptibility variants (using polygenic risk scores), explicit family history, personal lifestyle, hormonal and reproductive risk factors, and mammographic density in the case of breast cancer.
+The CanRisk tool is a web interface to BOADICEA, the Breast and Ovarian Analysis of Disease Incidence and Carrier Estimation Algorithm, risk prediction models used to calculate future breast and ovarian cancer risks in women.
+These are the first comprehensive model that allows for reliable breast and ovarian cancer risk prediction in unaffected women on the basis of mutation screening information for rare (high risk and moderate risk) breast and ovarian cancer genetic susceptibility variants, common cancer genetic susceptibility variants (using polygenic risk scores), explicit family history, personal lifestyle, hormonal and reproductive risk factors, and mammographic density in the case of breast cancer.
 The breast and ovarian cancer models are described in Lee et al. 2019, Lee et al 2021 and Lee et al 2022.

 For details see 'What information do the breast and ovarian cancer models use to determine risks?'